The Reduced PC-Algorithm: Improved Causal Structure Learning in Large Random Networks: Simulation Studies

 \section{Simulation Studies}

-In this section, we compare the performance of rPC and the standard PC-Algorithm in multiple simulation settings.
+In this section, we compare the performance of rPC-approx, rPC-full, and the standard PC-Algorithm in multiple simulation settings.
 We consider both setting a constant value for $\eta$ in rPC, and tuning it to maximize the \textsc{bic}.